Are pockets on the Specialized Men's Prime SWAT Bib Shorts worth parting with extra cash? Perhaps

 Try first month for just £1 / $1 / €1

 Sam Jones has worked for nearly 10 years in cycling advocacy and communications.
-Currently he is the Cape Wrath Fellowship custodian, a freelance commentator on cycling issues and works in the Surrey Hills on access issues.
-A keen bikepacker he can be found what riding what the UK would like to think is gravel but is actually mostly mud.
+Formerly the Cape Wrath Fellowship custodian, he is a freelance commentator on cycling issues who works in the Surrey Hills on countryside access issues.
+A keen bikepacker he can be found riding what the UK would like to think is gravel but is actually mostly mud.